logzio/logz-docs/_source/user-guide/accounts/support-access.md

 ![Account settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/general--account-settings.png)

-To enable support access, set the switch to **Enabled**, choose an expiration period, and click **Update**.
+To enable support access, toggle the switch to **Enabled**, choose an expiration period, and click **Update**.

-At the end of this time, support access will disable itself automatically.
+Once the expiration date passes, support access will automatically be disabled.
-If you set this time period to forever, support access will remain enabled until you disable it or set a new expiration period.
+If you set the expiration date to `forever`, support access will remain enabled until you disable it or set a new expiration period.

 ## What access am I granting?